Jump to section

 Leading from a distance is yesterday’s game.
 Today’s workers are inspired by real people who are honest, brave, and willing to roll up their sleeves and climb into the trenches.

 If you want to fully harness the power of your team, you have to offer more than just a paycheck.
-You have to inspire them as human beings first.
+You have to tap into their intrinsic motivation and inspire them as human beings first.

 Authentic leadership is a bridge to an inspired and motivated team.

 Authentic leadership characteristics

 Truly transformational leaders have a well-developed understanding of who they are.

 They know their strengths, their weaknesses, and the limitations of their abilities.